The Musical Form Institute

 What appears on the public record

 Certified recordings are entered into the public registry at registry.musicalform.org.
 Each certification receives a unique CEP identifier and is linked to the recording’s ISRC.
 The master audio file submitted for review is deleted after the decision is issued.
-Only a SHA-256 cryptographic hash of the master file is retained on the public record, allowing the recording’s authenticity to be verified later without the Institute holding a copy of the audio.
+Only a SHA-256 cryptographic hash of the master file is retained on the public record, allowing any future copy of the file to be verified against the certification without the Institute holding the audio.

 Audio retention policy.
 Master audio is deleted within fourteen days of the decision letter.
 Only the SHA-256 hash, the certification metadata, and the decision letter are retained on the public record.